 Study Abroad in the Fall

-While Vanderbilt students are studying abroad in increasing numbers, fall study abroad is an option that many students—from Vanderbilt and beyond—do not take full advantage of.
-The fall semester provides a wonderful opportunity to embark on your study abroad experience and we encourage students to consider the following perks and benefits of studying abroad in the fall.
+While Vanderbilt students are studying abroad in increasing numbers, fall study abroad is an option that many students do not take full advantage of.
+The fall semester provides a wonderful opportunity to embark on your study abroad experience and we encourage students to consider the potential benefits of studying abroad in the fall—including a special early registration benefit for your return in the spring!

-We understand that while abroad, registering for on-campus courses can seem like a pain.
-However, when you study abroad in the fall on a GEO-administered program, you will be able to enroll early for your spring courses back at VU!
+We understand that for students abroad in the fall, time zone differences make registering for on-campus courses a pain.
+However, when you study abroad in the fall on a GEO-administered program, you will be able to enroll early for your spring courses back at VU.
 Prior to going abroad, you will receive information indicating your early registration window date, so you can register before your stateside peers.
 This special benefit is available only to students abroad in the fall.

 Some popular VU abroad programs have capacity issues in the spring.
 This is not usually a concern in the fall, as lower fall enrollments nationwide mean a greater likelihood that you’ll get into your top-choice program!
 At many programs lower enrollments also equate to smaller class sizes and greater access to professors, especially in programs that utilize the study center model of instruction.
 Speak with a GEO advisor to see how this might play out at your destination.